Pronoy-2003/sql-data-warehouse-project/README.md

 ## 👤 About Me

 Hi!
-I'm **Pronoy Pryunkush Sonowal**, a data enthusiast focused on building practical projects in **Data Analytics, Data Engineering, SQL, Data Warehousing, and Business Intelligence**.
+I'm **Pronoy Pryunkush Sonowal**, a data enthusiast focused on building practical projects in **Data Analytics, SQL, Data Warehousing, and Business Intelligence**.

 This project was developed to demonstrate an end-to-end data analytics